Expanding and Improving Geoscience in Higher Education

 - All graduates should have at least some foundation in geoscience so they are equipped to make informed decisions about key environmental problems facing Earth.

-- Geoscience courses are essential for educating pre-service K–12 science teachers and for their continued professional development.
-These teachers will in turn use an updated and informed integrated approach to educating their students.
+- Geoscience courses are essential for educating pre‐service K–12 science teachers and for their continued professional development.
+These teachers will in turn use an updated and informed approach to educating their students.

 - Geoscience education is important in related fields, including civil and environmental engineering, environmental studies, agricultural sciences, atmospheric and ocean sciences, life sciences, materials research, homeland security and emergency services, medicine, law, and public administration.

-- Geoscience also plays an increasing role in disciplines such as public health and economics, fields that have not traditionally relied on geoscience expertise but who recognize the dependence of a healthy society on our soils, rocks, and water.
+- Geoscience also plays an increasing role in disciplines such as public health and economics, fields that have not traditionally relied on geoscience expertise but that recognize the dependence of a healthy society on our soils, rocks, and water.

 - Field and laboratory activities that are essential to geoscience education provide spatial and observational skills not only to geoscientists but also to professionals in a range of related careers.